mysociety/mysociety.github.io/installation-standards.md

 ### Silver

 * Bronze standard documentation, plus:
-* Vagrant support: Cloning the repository, `cd` to the directory and `vagrant up` will result in a working development instance.
-* There is an internationalization mechanism.
+* A script, Puppet manifest or Chef cookbook (or combination of) which will provision and configure the server, install the code and result in a working (but not configured or fully provisioned) instance of the software.

 ![Installability: Silver](http://img.shields.io/badge/installability-silver-lightgrey.svg)